Negative-Guided Subject Fidelity Optimization for Zero-Shot Subject-Driven Generation: Introduction

 \section{Introduction}

-Recent advances in diffusion models have led to remarkable improvements in text-to-image (TTI) generation~\cite{ldm, imagen, sd3, flux1-dev}, producing highly photorealistic images.
-These models have powered image editing~\cite{hqedit, editfriendly, emuedit, nullinv, ptp}, image-to-image translation~\cite{sdedit, palette, controlnet}, and, of particular interest here, subject-driven text-to-image generation~\cite{dreambooth,custom,textualinversion,lora,b-lora, ipadapter,blipdiff,lambdaeclipse,anydoor,subjectdiff}, which generates images that include the subject from a reference image while reflecting a new context described by a given text prompt.
-Early approaches~\cite{dreambooth, custom, textualinversion} require hundreds of fine-tuning iterations per subject with multiple images of the target subject, limiting scalability.
+Recent advances in diffusion models have led to remarkable improvements in text-to-image (TTI) generation~\citep{ldm, imagen, sd3, flux1-dev}, producing highly photorealistic images.
+These models have powered image editing~\citep{hqedit, editfriendly, emuedit, nullinv, ptp}, image-to-image translation~\citep{sdedit, palette, controlnet}, and, of particular interest here, subject-driven text-to-image generation~\citep{dreambooth,custom,textualinversion,lora,b-lora, ipadapter,blipdiff,lambdaeclipse,anydoor,subjectdiff}, which generates images that include the subject from a reference image while reflecting a new context described by a given text prompt.
+Early approaches~\citep{dreambooth, custom, textualinversion} require hundreds of fine-tuning iterations per subject with multiple images of the target subject, limiting scalability.

-To address scalability, recent zero-shot approaches~\cite{ipadapter, kosmosg, blipdiff, msdiff, ominicontrol, easycontrol} fine-tune the pre-trained TTI model on a large triplet dataset composed of reference images, target texts, and target images in a supervised manner with the diffusion loss used in the pre-training stage.
+To address scalability, recent zero-shot approaches~\citep{ipadapter, kosmosg, blipdiff, msdiff, ominicontrol, easycontrol} fine-tune the pre-trained TTI model on a large triplet dataset composed of reference images, target texts, and target images in a supervised manner with the diffusion loss used in the pre-training stage.
 This supervised fine-tuning implicitly guides the model to mimic the target data by leveraging the reference subject image.
 Despite improved efficiency, these zero-shot approaches often fail to fully capture fine-grained subject details.
-This limitation stems from a fundamental issue: supervised training solely on target images provides insufficient guidance about which specific details matter.